The Stefan problem and free targets of optimal Brownian martingale transport: Optimal target problem

-\end{theorem} \begin{remark} We point out that for (1) we only need $\tau_1$ to be optimal, not $\tau_2$.
-This in particular characterizes $\tau_1$ as the smallest stopping time that starts from $\mu_1$ among eligible target distributions with the constraint $f$. \end{remark}
+\end{theorem} \begin{remark} As mentioned above, for (1) we only need $\tau_1$ to be optimal {\red for \eqref{eqn:problem-upper}}, not $\tau_2$.
+This in particular characterizes $\tau_1$ as the smallest stopping time of barrier type that starts from $\mu_1$ among eligible target distributions with the constraint $f$. \end{remark}

+\begin{remark} Note that $\tau_1 \le \tau_2$ should be understood to hold for those Brownian paths starting from the initial points $x$ distributed as the common mass $\mu_1 = \mu_1 \wedge \mu_2$ for $\mu_1 \le \mu_2$.
+Due to the Markov property of Brownian motion, the stopping time $\tau_1$ can be applied to the initial mass of $\mu_2$ in the region where $\mu_1 >0$.
+From the region $\mu_1=0$, it should be understood that the stopping time $\tau_1 =0$ because, from where $\mu_1=0$ there is no motion for $\tau_1$.
+In this sense, the inequality $\tau_1 \le \tau_2$ can be applied to all Brownian paths from the initial distribution $\mu_2$ not only from $\mu_1$. \end{remark}

-\begin{proof} To show (1), we first prove that $\tau_1 \le \tau_2$, when $\tau_2$ is restricted to the initial distribution $\mu_1$.
+\begin{proof}[Proof of Theorem~\ref{thm:monotonicity}] To show (1), we first prove that $\tau_1 \le \tau_2$, when $\tau_2$ is restricted to the initial distribution $\mu_1$.
 For this it only needs optimality of $\nu_1$.